Chesapeake Bay Commission Logo

 ELIGIBILITY

-• Current students completing a graduate, professional degree or Ph.D. program or recent (within 12 months of start date) graduate of such program.
+• Current students completing a graduate, professional degree or Ph.D. program, or recent graduate (within 12 months of start date) of such program.

 REQUIRED QUALIFICATIONS